Cairn buys second North Sea firm in $644 million deal

-LONDON Oil firm Cairn Energy (CNE.L) said it agreed to buy UK-focused Nautical Petroleum NPE.L for 414 million pounds, its second North Sea acquisition as part of a move to balance its high-risk exploration strategy in Greenland.
+LONDON British oil firm Cairn Energy (CNE.L) said it agreed to buy UK-focused Nautical Petroleum NPE.L for 414 million pounds ($644 million), its second North Sea acquisition as part of a move to balance its high-risk exploration strategy in Greenland.

 Having failed so far to find oil in Greenland, where it has focused its energies and spent $1.2 billion in the past two years, Cairn said in March that it would look to spend some of its substantial cash pile to build up a business which would start producing oil in the near-term.